adobe/reactor-developer-docs/api/reference/1.0/properties/relationships/environments/list_related.md

 ---
-title: List
+title: List related
 ---

-# List Environments for a Property
+# List related Environments

 Retrieve the Environments owned by the specified Property.